 Travel Themed Wedding Guestbooks

-I also bought a combined UK and USA flag that we used during our photos and then we then got our guests to sign it in the evening (lightweight travel friendly guest book)!
+I bought a combined UK and USA flag that we used during our photos and then we then got our guests to sign it in the evening (lightweight travel friendly guest book)!

 My FAVOURITE ‘decoration’ was our ‘second’ guestbook.
 I didn’t want a normal book (I planned on binding the cards together to create a bit of a make-shift book), I wanted something that’d be easy to transport back to the States and something I could frame and put on a wall.
 So again, sticking to the travel theme, I played on the fact that every time we fly to visit each other, we have our finger prints taken at the airport, so we made every guest turn their thumb print into a little cartoon character doodle!
 It’s also like a have a piece of all my family with me in America to now.
 Not only do I have them in character form, but it’s drawn on their unique thumbprint!